MrPowers/prawn_charts/README.md

 Todo:
 1. Review how everything is collected and see if code can be reorganized
-2. Make data_collector and renderer directories so the code organization is clearer.

 2. Make functions extend from Prawn, so you can write pdf.draw_chart, etc.